cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 > will be filled out more as the draft matures and security analyses are
 > completed.

-A VDAF is the core of a private measurement system, but needs to be realized within an application.
+Multi-party protocols for privacy-preserving measurement have two essential security gaols:

+1. Privacy: An attacker that controls the network, the Collector, and a subset of Clients and Aggregators learns nothing about the measurements of honest Clients beyond what it can deduce from the aggregate result.

+1. Robustness: An attacker that controls the network and a subset of Clients cannot cause the Collector to compute anything other than the aggregation function over the measurements of honest Clients.

+(Note that it is also possible to consider a stronger form of robustness, where the attacker also controls a subset of Aggregators.
+See [BBCGGI19], Section 6.3.)
+A VDAF is the core cryptographic primitive of a protocol that achieves these goals.
+It is not sufficient on its own, however.
 The application will need to assure a few security properties, for example:

-* Securely provisioning clients with information about aggregators
+* Securely distributing the public and verification parameters
-* Configuring secure communications:
+* Establishing secure channels:
-  * Confidential and authentic channels among aggregators, and between the aggregators and the collector
+  * Confidential and authentic channels among Aggregators, and between the Aggregators and the Collector; and
-  * Confidential and aggregator-authenticated channels between clients and aggregators
+  * Confidential and Aggregator-authenticated channels between Clients and Aggregators.
-* Enforcing the non-collusion properties required of the specific VDAF in use
+* Enforcing the non-collusion properties required of the specific VDAF in use.

-In such an environment, a VDAF provides the high-level privacy property described above: The collector learns only the aggregate measurement, and nothing about individual measurements aside from what can be inferred from the aggregate.
-The aggregators learn neither individual measurements nor the aggregate measurement.
-The collector is assured that the aggregate statistic accurately reflects the inputs as long as the aggregators correctly executed their role in the VDAF.
+In such an environment, a VDAF provides the high-level privacy property described above: The collector learns only the aggregate measurement, and nothing about individual measurements aside from what can be inferred from the aggregate result.
+The aggregators learn neither individual measurements nor the aggregate result.
+The collector is assured that the aggregate statistic accurately reflects the inputs as long as the Aggregators correctly executed their role in the VDAF.

-The verification component of a VDAF bounds the degree to which malicious clients can corrupt aggregate measurements by submitting malformed inputs.
-Different VDAFs allow different checks to be done on the correctness of the input.
-These controls, however, are addressed at the level of individual measurements, and do not prevent a malicious client from submitting multiple valid inputs that would collectively result in an incorrect aggregate (a flavor of Sybil attack [Dou02]).
+One way that VDAFs fall short is in preventing Sybil attacks [Duo02].
+In this attack, the adversary observes a subset of input shares transmitted by a Client it is interested in.
+It allows the input shares to be processed, but corrupts and picks bogus inputs for the remaining Clients.
 Applications can guard against these risks by adding additional controls on measurement submission, such as client authentication and rate limits.

-VDAFs do not inherently provide differential privacy [Vad16].
-The VDAF approach to private measurement can be viewed as complementary to differential privacy, relying on non-collusion instead of statistical noise to protect the privacy of hte inputs.
+VDAFs do not inherently provide differential privacy [Dwo06].
+The VDAF approach to private measurement can be viewed as complementary to differential privacy, relying on non-collusion instead of statistical noise to protect the privacy of the inputs.
 It is possible that a future VDAF could incorporate differential privacy features, e.g., by injecting noise before the sharding stage and removing it after unsharding.

 # IANA Considerations